Frequently Asked Questions

 The address is: 103 Continental Place, Suite 204, Brentwood, TN 37027

 Once you turn on Continental Pl, you'll go down to the end of the culdesac, and our building is the one on the left, #103 (it has a flag pole in front of it).
 Feel free to park anywhere!
 There is an elevator or stairs you can take to the second floor, and you will see frosted doors that say “Therapy Space.”
-Inside is the waiting room, and please “check in” on the iPad by finding my name and then type in your initials.
+Inside is the waiting room, and please “check in” on the iPad by finding your therapist’s name and then typing in your initials.

 WHAT DAYS ARE YOU IN THE OFFICE?

-We offer in-person sessions on Mondays and Wednesdays and telehealth sessions Monday through Thursday.
+We offer in-person sessions on Mondays and Wednesdays and telehealth sessions Monday through Friday.

 Laura’s hours are:

-10 am-4 pm (3 pm to 4 pm being her last therapy hour).
+Monday-Thursday: 10 am-4 pm (3 pm to 4 pm being her last therapy hour).

 Friday (telehealth only) 11am-2pm